-- a) necessary to carry out locally established objectives; - b) student learning will not be adversely affected; - c) classroom control will not be compromised; and - d) it is otherwise in the best interests of student learning.
+- q) necessary to carry out locally established objectives; - r) student learning will not be adversely affected; - s) classroom control will not be compromised; and - t) it is otherwise in the best interests of student learning.

 Unless exceptional circumstances are present, the Secretary shall respond to such requests within 10 days.